 You will find tree ordinance codes in Cook County that control any work done on trees.
-This is to ensure proper environment conservation.
+This is to ensure proper environmental conservation.

-For the removal of some type of trees in Cook County, you will have to get a permit.
+For the removal of some types of trees in Cook County, you will have to get a permit.

 This is a summary that will enable you to understand some of the trees that require permits when to get the permit, any penalties, protection techniques and so much more.

 Checking the Cook County tree ordinance guide you get more details.

 You will need to get a permit if you would like to remove a deciduous tree on an unimproved, improved without a Commissioner of Building and Zoning permit, or partially improved land, and with a trunk size above 6 inches diameter when taken at 6 inches above evergreen trees that measure 10ft and above in height.

 Here is a link to a tree permit application form

 Conditions for tree removal permit approval in Cook County